rudydelorenzo/HyperActive/README.md

 We make use of the BMD Hyperdeck API (telnet) to communicate.

+The application already has a login system implemented as a foundation for advanced analytics in the future.

 ## Technologies
 * Java
 * JavaFX
 * Telnet
 * Asynchronous UI
 * IoT
+* Authentication & Hashing

 ## TODO:
 * Save replay `x` seconds prior by hitting `x` on NumPad.